-Medway Norse Limited provides a package of services including corporate cleaning, building maintenance, security services, window cleaning, printing services, catering and domestic refuse collection.
+Medway Norse Limited provides a package of services including Corporate Cleaning, Building Maintenance, Security Services, Window Cleaning, Printing Services and Catering.

-The Authority owns 20% of the share capital.
 The Board of Medway Norse Ltd. consists of five directors.
 Two directors are appointed by Medway Council.
 Under as Service agreement Medway Council receives a discount on the cost of services supplied to the Authority equivalent to 50% of the operating profit of the Company.